The Mystery Of Mast Cell Activation Syndrome [MCAS]:

 Your Next CoreBrain Journal Episode

 029: Pam Stokes-Eggleston Pamela Stokes-Eggleston is the founder of Yoga2Sleep.
-She teaches yoga, meditation, and wellness practices to cope with insomnia, sleep deprivation, and stress.
-Her classes serve unique, often underserved populations, including veterans, service members and their families.
+She teaches yoga, meditation, and best practices to cope with insomnia, sleep deprivation, and stress.
+Her classes serve unique, often underserved populations, including veterans, service members, and their families.
 As the daughter of an Air Force veteran and granddaughter of an Army veteran, she fully understands the downstream effects of combat stress.
 But it wasn’t until she became the actual caregiver of a wounded warrior, her husband, that she struggled with sleep deprivation and anxiety herself.
 Pam is quick, engaging, fun and fast on her feet as shares fresh perspectives on recovery from post trauma, TBI, and the stress of everyday life for military spouses.
 In this episode, she tells us details about her personal evolution and significant contributions.

 Produced By Studio Center – 7 Locations Nationally